bolasblack/pryo/README.md

 Then use <code>&grave;npm bin&grave;/pryo app</code> to execute generator `generators/app/index.js`

+You can custom generators by add `generator-folder` field to `package.json`

 ### Command line options

 pryo use [yargs](http://yargs.js.org/) to parse command line optstrings, read the [document](http://yargs.js.org/docs/#parsing-tricks) to learn more